 Sougia’s an easy village to while away a couple of days.

-We stayed at this family run guesthouse and enjoyed the views of the incredibly blue blue seas from our balcony.
+We stayed at this family run guesthouse and enjoyed views of incredibly blue, blue seas from our balcony.

 Hiking is popular in this part of Crete and there are plenty of good hikes through the many gorges.
 The trail is called the E4 and it is a European trail that begins in the Pyrenees and continues on to Crete.
 There is a wealth of information online about the E4.
 We hiked from Sougia to the ancient town of Lissos which just happened to be near a picturesque beach.
 The hike was rocky, but well signed.
 Water taxis can return you to Sougia, but we hiked back, enjoying the views from a different angle.